 - Staff and board of The Jerome Foundation, as well as immediate family members of foundation arts program staff are not eligible to nominate nor can they be nominated.

-- Nominees who have applied for ACF program support in the past (as determined by ACF staff) are ineligible.
+- Nominees who have applied for ACF program support prior to nomination (as determined by ACF staff) are ineligible.

 The identity of the nominators will be kept confidential to the judging panel.
 We prefer you do not let your nominee know that you are nominating them.

 - Quality of musical materials, showing singular artistic voice and vision.